DantheCodeRaider/MP1/README.md

  | Dynamically changing map, becoming increasingly hospitable as time elapses.
 The higher the level of the map, the faster conditions worsen (coming soon) |

-Known Issues: The game is slowly getting better, but still sucks… -The screen size detect and styling needs improvement for smaller devices.
+Known Issues: The game is slowly getting better, but still missing some keep mobile intergration features.
+-The screen size detection and styling needs to be optimzied for smaller devices.
 -Lack of touch screen support is a downer.

 Credits: